-Well, the Netherlands, being one of the most densely populated countries and all, already struggles to house the permanent population that it has.
-Add to that thousands of students coming to the Netherlands to temporarily study, and it’s a recipe for disaster.
-The University of Groningen, in particular, has been in the spotlight for its chronic housing shortage.
+The Netherlands, being one of the most densely populated countries and all, already struggles to house its permanent population.
+Add to that, thousands of students coming to the Netherlands to study temporarily, and it’s a recipe for disaster.

 1. Giant tents are housing homeless students

-The price has now been reduced to €6 per night — but that’s still almost €200 per month for the privilege of sleeping in a large tent, so close to the next bed that you could probably touch them.
-Definitely not an ideal situation AT ALL.
+The price was later reduced to €6 per night — but that’s still almost €200 per month for the privilege of sleeping in a large tent, uncomfortably close to the next bed.
+Definitely not an ideal situation…

-Of course, it’s better than nothing at all.
-But it just goes to show how bad the situation has got.
+Of course, it’s better than nothing at all, but it stands as a threatening example of how bad the situation can be.

 2. Students are being offered rooms for sex

-Not only is this creepy and disgusting, it’s literally criminal.
-Exploiting (usually) female girls into sexual favours in exchange for shelter is appalling and this is what happens when a housing crisis emerges.
+Not only is such behaviour creepy and disgusting, but it’s also a crime.
+Exploiting people for sexual favours in exchange for shelter is appalling, and just another scary face of the Dutch housing crisis.

-Thankfully not everybody is like this of course — but if you do come across it, please report it as soon as possible.
+Thankfully, not everybody is like this — but if you do come across it, make sure to report it to the police as soon as possible!

-3. Scamming is leaving students out of pocket — and still homeless
+3. Scammers are leaving students out of pocket — and still homeless

-International students are also more at risk as when they are sorting their accommodation abroad, they are unable to view the room in person.
-This leaves them vulnerable to being scammed.
-The news is full of stories of people paying large deposits, arriving in the Netherlands and finding that the rental doesn’t even exist — awful.
+International students searching for a room from abroad are also more at risk as they’re unable to view the room in person.
+The news is full of stories of people paying large deposits, and arriving in the Netherlands only to find out that the apartment doesn’t even exist.

-4. Foreign students are met with ‘Dutch only’ rentals
+4. Foreign students are met with ‘Dutch only’ requirements

-5. Staff are having to house students in their own homes
+5. Staff are housing students in their own homes

-So far, quite a few members of staff have agreed to allow a student to stay in their home — but this is temporary and only makes a small dent in the mounting numbers of homeless students.
+Quite a few members of staff have agreed to allow a student to stay in their home — but this temporary solution only makes a small dent in the mounting number of homeless students.